amd/aocl-crypto/tests/README.md

 ##### Manual

 After building ALCP, there should be binary files with name aocl-crypto/build/tests/cipher/aes\_\<aes\_mode\>\_kat.
 These executables expect the csv files to be located in the present working directory.
 CMAKE is already configured to symlink csv files to root build directory and also tests/cipher.
-When running these tests, please ensure you do have appropriate csv fille in the present directory.
+When running these tests, please ensure you do have appropriate csv file in the present directory.

 To run tests with verbose mode (prints also success)